baldomarco/iLand_forest_management/README.md

 Java scripts inherent the management activities 5 stps, optimum rotation period and silviculture plantation based on site, stems and volume constarins, sustainableHarvest=1. iLand test for both management system SW and CC 400 years (so transition period).
 In the simulation ARE present Wind Disturbances (wind_400y.txt)
 Wind 13 EVENTS in differents directions NE,SE,SO.
 3 different directions and same day and intensity.
-CHANGED THE CZ PNV ALLOMETRIC VARIABLES (FERTIITY OF SOME SPECIES IG TILLHYA CORDATA AND ROBINIA PSEUDOACACIA).
+CHANGED THE CZ PNV ALLOMETRIC VARIABLES (FERTIITY OF SOME SPECIES i.e. TILLHYA CORDATA AND ROBINIA PSEUDOACACIA).
 Browsing activity is switch off in cc with CZ PNV and on in sw with CZ.
 Entire region and 1500y_spinup_20220312 database used, without Pseudotsugo menziesii (Mirb.)
 Franco.
 Increased precipitation 20% <precipitation> = 1.2, variability with Good results * SHOULD BE CHECK* in terms of function and harvest balancing and increasing